meysam-motaharfar/Olist-SQL-Project/README.md

    What percentage of the total customer base does the top three cities in each state account for?

-The queries to answer these questions are available [here](Codes/Olist-EDA.sql).
+The SQL queries used to answer these questions can be found [here](Codes/Olist-EDA.sql).

 # key Insights

+Some of the key findings from the analysis include:

 # Conclusions